• Home

 Some stats:

-Types of litter found: plastic (soft, hard, foamed), rubber, metal, wood, glass
+Types of litter found: plastic (soft, hard, foamed), rubber, metal, wood, glass, fabric & textiles, cardboard

-Best finds: A rogue buoy from the Marlborough Sounds mussel farms, shotgun shells, a person-sized plastic banana leaf, toothbrush, a cricket ball, inflated life dingy, medical needle, a sharp 15cm long carving knife
+Best finds: Buoys from the Marlborough Sounds mussel farms, assorted bottles with leftover drink, shotgun shells, a person-sized plastic banana leaf, toothbrush, cricket ball, inflated life dingy, big water tank, rusted tyre, medical needle, sharp 15cm long carving knife

 Nov 2024 data: